 It is also called ANTIPYRETIC-ANALGESICS or NSAIDs.
 NSAIDs are frequently used to treat pain, to reduce inflammation, and lower fever.
-They function by preventing the body from producing prostaglandins, which are substances that contribute to inflammation and discomfort.
+They function by preventing the body from producing prostaglandins.
+Prostaglandinsare substances that contribute to inflammation and discomfort.

-Aspirin, ibuprofen, and naproxen are a few examples of NSAIDs that are very commonly used.
-Depending on the strength and dosage, many medications can be bought without a prescription or over-the-counter.
+Aspirin, ibuprofen, and naproxen are a few examples of NSAIDs.
+These drugs are very commonly used.
+Many medications can be bought without a prescription.

 NSAIDs can have negative effects, while being generally safe and efficient when used as recommended.
 Some individuals may feel queasy, nauseous, or vomit.
 The risk of stomach bleeding, kidney damage, and cardiac issues can all rise with prolonged NSAID use.